TomasSanchezMachado/itinerarIA-Backend/api-documentation.md

 }
 ```

-Validation Notes
+**Validation Notes:**

-All fields must comply with the validations of the model schema
+- All fields must comply with the model schema validations
-All fields must be included in the request
+- All fields must be included in the request
-The sanitizeOpinionInput middleware cleans the data by removing undefined fields
+- The sanitizeOpinionInput middleware cleans the data by removing undefined fields

-Response Codes
+**Response Codes:**

-200 OK: Opinion successfully updated
+- 200 OK: Opinion successfully updated
-400 Bad Request: Invalid opinion data
+- 400 Bad Request: Invalid opinion data
-401 Unauthorized: Authentication required
+- 401 Unauthorized: Authentication required
-404 Not Found: Opinion not found
+- 404 Not Found: Opinion not found
-500 Internal Server Error: Error updating opinion
+- 500 Internal Server Error: Server error

-Response Body (Success - 200 OK)
+**Response Body (Success - 200 OK):**

 ```json
 {